SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/device-details.md

 </tr>
 <tr>
 <td style="text-align:left"><a href="../../protocol-integration/lora-loriot">LORIOT LoRa</a></td>
-<td style="text-align:left">Only shows up for devices connected via LORIOT LoRa.
-See <a href="../../protocol-integration/lora-loriot">LORIOT LoRa</a> for more details.</td>
+<td style="text-align:left">Provides details for devices connected via LORIOT LoRa.
+For details, see <a href="../../protocol-integration/lora-loriot">LORIOT LoRa</a> for more details.</td>
 </tr>
 <tr>
 <td align="left"><a href="#measurements">Measurements</a></td>